starry-sky-workshop/BeMyDisplay/README.md

 BeMyDisplay Works With:

-- All iPad/iPhone with iOS 13.0 and later
+- All iPad/iPhone with iOS 12.0 and later

-- All PC with Intel integrated graphics or Nvidia independent graphics card and Windows 2004 and later
+- All PC with Intel/Nvidia graphics card and Windows 10 (Version 2004 or newer) or Windows 11

   P.S.

   - BeMyDisplay supports integrated graphics in Intel CPUs from the 6th generation and newer, while integrated graphics prior to the 6th generation has not been tested.
   - BeMyDisplay supports Nvidia graphics cards from the 10 series and newer, while cards prior to the 10 series has not been tested.
-  - BeMyDisplay does not support AMD graphics cards at present.
+  - AMD graphics cards will soon be supported.
-  - The higher the performance of the graphics card, the lower the display latency of BeMyDisplay
+  - The higher the performance of the graphics card, the lower the display latency of BeMyDisplay.

 ## Tips